Fiery testimony from ex-LMPD chief on officer’s termination in Breonna Taylor case

 Clay argued that at the time the warrant was written, Jaynes had relied on Mattingly’s statement telling him Glover was receiving packages at Taylor’s home.

 Following vigorous questioning by Clay, Gentry also admitted Jaynes had no reason to doubt Mattingly’s statement at the time the warrant was written.
 Gentry said she fired him because Jaynes wrote he had verified the information himself.
 She said that if Jaynes would have written in the warrant that he verified through Mattingly that Glover was receiving packages there, then it would have been a different story.

+“I understand that he wanted to get the drug dealers, I understand that Jamarcus Glover was a drug dealer, but you can’t cheat,” Gentry said.

-Clay argued that reasoning is in violation of what’s known as the “Collective Knowledge Doctrine,” a law which states one detective can rely on the information provided by another.
+Clay argued that reasoning is in violation of what’s known as the “Collective Knowledge Doctrine,” a law that allows detectives to rely on facts gathered by other investigators as their own.
+He presented a number of unrelated cases to the board which he said supported his argument that Jaynes’ did not have to specifically state Mattingly was the one who’d verified the package information.

 Gentry agreed that under the Collective Knowledge Doctrine, Jaynes was not required to verify the information from Mattingly himself.